HSA Frequently Asked Questions (FAQ)

 7. Can the excess contribution penalty be avoided?

 Yes.
-The 6% cumulative penalty can be avoided if an HSA Distribution Request Form is received by Nyhart by December 31 of that same tax year, and if the excess contributions (and any earnings on those excess contributions) are paid out to the HSA owner and are also reported on the individual’s federal income tax return.
+The 6% cumulative penalty can be avoided if an HSA Distribution Request Form is received by Nyhart by December 31 of that same tax year, and if the excess contributions (and any earnings on those excess contributions) are paid out to the HSA owner and are reported on their federal income tax return.
 The HSA owner would still be responsible for paying income taxes on the excess contribution amount.

 8. Are there any special circumstances to take into consideration with regards to Medicare or Social Security benefits?